Guide>What about a CCRC?>THE UGLY!

 Legionellosis is a respiratory infection caused by Legionella bacteria; the infection can manifest as either Legionnaires disease or Pontiac fever.
 Legionnaires disease is a common form of severe pneumonia requiring hospitalization, whereas Pontiac fever is a milder, influenza-like illness that generally resolves on its own.
 Among those who develop Legionnaires disease, about 10% will die of their illness.
 This case fatality rate tends to be higher among patients with healthcare-associated Legionnaires disease.

-As with all senior living communities, the Covic-19 pandemic of 2020 affected CCRCs.
-However, due to their strict information of federal, state, and local guidelines, the affect was limited.
+As with all senior living communities, the COVID-19 pandemic of 2020 affected CCRCs.
+However, due to their strict implementation of federal, state, and local guidelines, the effect was limited.
 No CCRC wanted to be the first with one with an outbreak of the virus.
 Smaller facilities that offered only assisted living or skilled nursing did not fare as well.
-Although all the restrictions were annoying at times, most CCRC residents felt they were safer living in a CCRC than they would have at their prior place of residence.
+Although all the restrictions were annoying at times, most CCRC residents felt they were safer living in a CCRC than they would have at their prior places of residence.

 Couples being separated

-Couples living in independent living may be separated if one is still healthy and the other needs a higher level of care.
-This not only causes emotional stress, it is an added cost since the couple needs to pay for the independent living of one, at a single person fee, and the fee for the advanced care of the other.
+Couples living in independent living units may be separated if one is still healthy and the other needs a higher level of care.
+This not only causes emotional stress, but it is also an added cost since the couple needs to pay for the independent living of one, at a single-person fee, and the fee for the advanced care of the other.
 Sometimes an arrangement may be made to let the healthy person move into assisted living with the other person at a reduced rate.
 Sometimes, if one person needs assisted living, a CCRC may allow the couple to stay in independent living and pay for a 24/7 companion to assist them.
-Here are some examples of the problem. http://pilotonline.com/news/local/health/norfolk-retirement-home-rules-irk-some-residents/article_62ef80c6-9f03-52da-b37f-72487c9bf422.html
+Here are some examples of the problem: http://pilotonline.com/news/local/health/norfolk-retirement-home-rules-irk-some-residents/article_62ef80c6-9f03-52da-b37f-72487c9bf422.html

 Research on level of care decision problems